Download our FREE smartphone app today!

 Summative Assessment

-Summative Assessment is assessment that is completed at the end of a unit of work to evaluate progress.
+Summative Assessment is carried out at the end of a unit of work to evaluate pupils' progress and understanding.

-In Year 1 and 2, we use mastery statements to determine whether children have mastered a topic.
-E.g. ‘Child A can name function of roots and leaves in a flowering plant’.
-These statements are set by teachers and subject leaders to ensure coverage of the National Curriculum and are discussed at the end of a unit to explore what topics need to be re-covered and which are secure.
+In Years 1 and 2, we use mastery statements to assess whether children have securely understood specific learning objectives.
+For example: “Child A can name the functions of roots and leaves in a flowering plant.”
+These statements are developed by teachers and subject leaders to ensure alignment with the National Curriculum.
+At the end of each unit, teachers review these mastery statements to identify which concepts have been secured and which may need to be revisited in future teaching.

 Final Outcomes